 For many high school students the college essay can be an overwhelming task.
-A task often responsible for many late nights tears shedding and consuming gallons of Red Bull.
+A task often responsible for many late nights of tears and mass consumptions of Red Bull.

 1.Most college application essay questions can be broken down into the following equation…